 In the UK that's BBC, ITV, Channel 4, and 5, as well as Amazon Prime Video.
 Sadly, nor Now TV or Netflix are available in the Apple TV app.

 When you've finished an episode, the next available one will appear in the Watch Now screen.
 If you're watching, for instance, Westworld by HBO in the US, tapping the episode will automatically open the HBO Now or HBO Go app and begin playing.

 Whatever the streaming service, it will always take you to the relevant app rather than try and ape the experience in the Apple TV app unless it's an Apple TV channel (more on that in a moment).

-Watch now also suggests different things to watch.
-You can browse through different categories, too, like TV Shows, Movies, and Collections and the recommendations are a mix between human editors recommending you new TV shows and movies (a nice change to your feeds being dominated by the echo chamber), and algorithms suggesting things based on what you've watch.
+Watch Now also suggests different things to watch.
+You can browse through different categories, too, like TV Shows, Movies, and Collections and the recommendations are a mix between human editors recommending you new shows and algorithms suggesting things based on what you've watched.

 Movies, TV Shows, Sports

-As the names suggest this is those categories broken down into more manageable sections and not only pulls from the apps or channels you have connected, but also the iTunes store.
+As the name suggests, these categories are broken down into more manageable sections, not only pulling from the apps or channels you have connected, but also the iTunes store.